 At any time, the system may deem the driver unavailable.

 As soon as the driver is deemed to be unavailable, or fewer than two availability criteria can be monitored, the system shall immediately provide a distinctive warning until appropriate actions of the driver are detected or until a transition demand is initiated.
-At the latest, a transition demand shall be initiated according to paragraph 5.4. if this warning continues for [15]s.
+At the latest, a transition demand shall be initiated according to paragraph 5.4. if this warning continues for 15s.

 Justification for the number and combination of availability criteria, in particular with regard to the corresponding time interval, shall be provided by the manufacturer by documented evidence.
 However, the time interval required for any availability criteria shall not exceed 30 seconds.
 This shall be demonstrated by the manufacturer and assessed by the technical service according to Annex 4.